kunal3856/kunal3856/README.md

 ###

-<p align="left">My name is Kunal and I'm a Data Analyst Enthusisast, from Barnala. </p>
+<p align="left">My name is Kunal and I'm a seeking for an opportuninty to work as Data Analyst, from Barnala. </p>

 ###